 LA: Mental and physical space—open, infinite, and sunny

 LA and California are open and look toward the future.
 California provides the mental and physical space to think and invent.
 Facing the Pacific Century.

 California has a quality that few places in the world possess: a “sunny side”, and not just physically.
 The sunny side is a future.
 Even when clouds appear, California is worth saving, and feeding.

-All cities have a dark life and, including sunny ones like Los Angeles.
+All cities have a dark life, sunny ones like Los Angeles too.

 In LA, no matter how unequal, everyone experiences the same bright light, the endless horizon of the city, its infinity, and its connection to nature.

 There is a democratic element to Los Angeles if you consider its horizontality, its vastness, and the mental and physical space given to everyone and everything by all its light and sun.

 LA is a city in the making, so is our Institute.
 This is why we are there.